RequestNetwork/ai-agent-poc/README.md

 Before starting the web_interface.py, start your Redis server.
 then start the two agent flask web servers AssistantAgent and ServiceProviderAgent.

-using you web browser, go to the web_interface url  to access the interface.
+Using you web browser, go to the web_interface url  to access the interface.

 It may happens that the communication protocol between AI may not be respected, restarting the script should be sufficient to solve the issue.